Getting Started with JavaScript PDF Viewer (server-backed)

-This guide explains how to create the PDF Viewer component and configure its features in JavaScript (global script) using CDN-hosted resources in server-backed mode.
+This section explains how to create the PDF Viewer component and configure its features in JavaScript (global script) using CDN-hosted resources in server-backed mode.

 Ensure that the same version is used for all script and style references to avoid compatibility issues.